-For my day job I am doing work within Kubernetes for a client.
+For my day job, I worked within Kubernetes for a client.

-I am doing my development (ha!) via a local k3s installation and running Rancher so I can easily follow things as I install and destroy things.
+I am developing (ha!) via a local k3s installation and running Rancher to follow things as I install and destroy things quickly.

 But getting my newly created docker image into k3s was problematic.

-Since this image should not be hosted via any public registry, and it is no where near ready for a private registry, I needed to figure out how to get this done.
+Since this image should not be hosted via any public registry and is nowhere near ready for a private registry, I needed to figure out how to get this done.

 Rabbit holes and a ton of failures ensued.

 Examples I found via searching all revolved around a 2 step process.

 docker save path/image:tag > image-tag.tar ; k3s ctr images import image-tag.tar